ahm4dsalah/WhereWouldIThriveAbroad/README.md

 # WhereWouldIThriveAbroad
-This is a data science project that analyzes global expat success factors in different countries to help identify it for my personal fit
+This is a data science project that explores global expatriate success factors to find countries that are most aligned with my personal priorities.